ksparavec/pyrlab/doc/Install.md

 $ make build
 ```

-If you are building multiple images with different parameters, you don't need to modify `Makefile` before each build cycle.
-For example, if you want to build images with different base version of Python and without CUDA support, you can use provided `Makefile` as is and override relevant parameter values in CLI like this:
+If you are building multiple images with different parameters, you don't need to modify `Configuration.mk` before each build cycle.
+For example, if you want to build images with different base version of Python and without CUDA support, you can use provided `Configuration.mk` as is and override relevant parameter values in CLI like this:

 ```
 $ make build PYTHONBASE=3.8-bullseye CUDA_INSTALL=no DOCKER_ARGS=